skonplayz/999Vault/README.md

 ## The Vault Exists.

-999Vault is a **cloud-streamed music vault** for unreleased and leaked Juice WRLD songs.
+999Vault is a desktop streaming app for unreleased and leaked Juice WRLD songs.

-No installs.
-No uploads required.
-No waiting.

-Just open the app — and the entire archive is there.

-Stream instantly.
-Search instantly.
-Play instantly.

-Everything lives in the cloud.
-Everything feels native.
+With instant streaming, everything feels native.

 ---